Tips for undergraduates, but perhaps useful for anyone.

 - More expensive notebooks have much nicer paper, so if you like a smooth, non-fibrous surface to write on, spend the extra money.
 Nothing beats smooth, expensive paper to boost creativity and productivity (but that’s just me, and I have a paper and pen fetish).

 - Spend the extra money for a notebook that has pre-numbered pages.
-You probably can figure out how to number them yourself, but it’s a pain and life is short.
+You probably can figure out how to number them yourself but it’s boring and life is short.